iptv-org/iptv/.readme/template.md

 Collection of publicly available IPTV channels from all over the world.

 Internet Protocol television (IPTV) is the delivery of television content over Internet Protocol (IP) networks.
-This community database compiles into organized playlists the available IPTV stations, regardless of their local or international scope.
+This community database compiles into organized and ready-to-use playlists the available IPTV stations, regardless of their local or international scope.

 ## Usage